BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Perverse sheaves and mixed Hodge modules

 \section{Perverse sheaves and mixed Hodge modules}

-We assume the reader is comfortable with the formalism of constructible derived categories and perverse sheaves and has a working familiarity with mixed Hodge modules, for instance by having read \cite{saito1989introduction}.
+We assume that the reader is comfortable with the formalism of constructible derived categories and perverse sheaves and has a working familiarity with mixed Hodge modules, for instance by having read the introductory \cite{saito1989introduction}.
 We nonetheless give some reminders of basic constructions in the theory here.